akashrajbanshi/musicianhub/README.md

 # musicianhub
-REST API for the project that I have created for my practicum project at Regis University.
+REST API for the project that I have created for my practicum at Regis University.